NBC logo: Trapezoid "N" (1976–1979)

-NBC updated its image in 1975 with the introduction of an abstract "N," a bold, bright and contemporary design consisting of two trapezoids – one red and one blue.
-One of the technological innovations of this logo was its use in the first electronically animated ident for a United States television network; the trapezoid "N" was previewed in a print ad in October 1975, before it was officially used on-air on January 1, 1976, at the start of the Bicentennial year and the logo designed by Lippincott & Margulies.
-On the January 10, 1976 episode of NBC's Saturday Night (now Saturday Night Live), Weekend Update host Chevy Chase mocked the new logo and its $1 million design cost.
+In a bid to modernize the network in time for its fiftieth anniversary, NBC retained New York corporate identity consultancy Lippincott & Margulies in June 1974, to create a modern and standardized identity program across all of its divisions.
+At its center was an abstract "N", a bold geometric design consisting of two trapezoids – one red and one blue.
+First teased by way of a press release in October 1975, it was unveiled during a press conference on December 30, 1975, and made its official debut on January 1, 1976, at the start of the Bicentennial year.
+One of the technological innovations of this logo was its use in the first electronically animated ident for a United States television network.
+On the January 10, 1976 episode of NBC's Saturday Night (now Saturday Night Live), Weekend Update host Chevy Chase mocked the new logo and its reported $1 million design cost.
 Johnny Carson also discussed the new logo and its cost on The Tonight Show.

-In February 1976, Nebraska ETV (later Nebraska Educational Telecommunications, now Nebraska Public Media), the PBS member network for Nebraska, filed a trademark infringement lawsuit against NBC.
-The new NBC logo was virtually identical to the logo that Nebraska ETV had been using since 1974, with the only cosmetic difference between the two designs being that the right trapezoid of the NBC logo had blue coloring.
-An out-of-court settlement was reached in which NBC gave Nebraska ETV over $800,000 worth of new broadcasting equipment, including a color mobile unit.
-It also paid Nebraska ETV $55,000 to cover the cost of designing and implementing a new logo.
+In February 1976, the Nebraska ETV Network (now Nebraska Public Media), the PBS member network for Nebraska, filed a trademark infringement lawsuit against NBC.
+Nebraska ETV had adopted a virtually identical logo upon their own rebranding the previous June; the only difference being NBC's inclusion of blue whereas NET's symbol was rendered in solid red.
+The logo, designed in-house by the network's art director Bill Korbus, reportedly only cost around $30; this fact was often contrasted against the "million dollar" - later revealed to be around $62,500 - development cost of NBC's updated identity.
+In the ensuing litigation, NBC's preliminary identity proposals were revealed to have been completed by the agency in January 1975, whereas NETV's was designed and selected around March; however, the latter were the first to publicly display the symbol.
+An out-of-court settlement was reached in which NBC gave the network over $800,000 worth of new broadcasting equipment, including a color mobile unit, and an additional $55,000 to cover the cost of designing and implementing a new logo.
 In return, NBC was allowed to keep the "N" logo.